jerrylususu/bookmark-collection/README.md

 - [Terminal colours are tricky](https://jvns.ca/blog/2024/10/01/terminal-colours/) #read
 - [A Local-First Case Study | jakelazaroff.com](https://jakelazaroff.com/words/a-local-first-case-study/) #deepdive#frontend
 - [OpenAI DevDay 2024 live blog](https://simonwillison.net/2024/Oct/1/openai-devday-2024-live-blog/) #read
-- [Rowboat](https://rowboat.xyz/) Rowboat is a tool for making sense of tabular data— the kind found in Excel spreadsheets and CSV files. #tools
+- [Rowboat](https://rowboat.xyz/) Rowboat is a tool for making sense of tabular data—the kind found in Excel spreadsheets and CSV files. #tools
 - [Conflating Overture Places Using DuckDB, Ollama, Embeddings, and More](https://www.dbreunig.com/2024/09/27/conflating-overture-points-of-interests-with-duckdb-ollama-and-more.html) #read#guide
 - [NotebookLM’s automatically generated podcasts are surprisingly effective](https://simonwillison.net/2024/Sep/29/notebooklm-audio-overview/) #read
 - [How I Think About Debt](https://collabfund.com/blog/how-i-think-about-debt/) I think this is the most practical way to think about debt: As debt increases, you narrow the range of outcomes you can endure in life. #read